 You never hit or scold your child, yet you're accused of being an abusive parent.
 Why?
 Perhaps you're unknowingly undermining your child in little ways, every day.
 Find out how.

-Here, we help you define, explain its forms and examine its impact on children.
+Here, we help you define emotional abuse, explain its forms, and examine its impact on children.

-Many of us parents, especially in our culture, do not realise that we are emotionally abusing a child.
+Many of us parents, especially in our culture, do not realize that we are emotionally abusing a child.
 This is because we are often unaware of the scope and extent of such abuse.
-So, here is a list of 14 parental behaviours that constitute everyday emotional abuse in varying degrees.
-The first letter of each behaviour combine to form the acronym 'EMOTIONAL ABUSE'.
+So, here is a list of 14 parental behaviors that constitute everyday emotional abuse in varying degrees.
+The first letter of each behavior combines to form the acronym 'EMOTIONAL ABUSE'.

 Not listening when the child speaks: If you are fiddling with your phone when your child is speaking to you or, browsing through the newspaper as he tries to make conversation, you are giving him the message that he does not count.
 Feeling constantly ignored by a parent over time can seriously damage a child's self-esteem.

-Labelling the child and name-calling: Do you ever call your child names like ‘lazy’, ‘useless’ or ‘stubborn’?
-A child who is labelled comes to believe these environmental messages and these become his life script.
-He begins to live up to these labels by accepting them and defining himself as ‘lazy’, ‘useless’, or ‘stubborn’.
+Labeling the child and name-calling: Do you ever call your child names like 'lazy', 'useless', or 'stubborn'?
+A child who is labeled comes to believe these environmental messages and these become his life script.
+He begins to live up to these labels by accepting them and defining himself as lazy, useless, or stubborn.

 Children are naturally wired to believe that they are the cause of anything bad that happens to their parents.
 Hence, by explicitly accusing or blaming your child, you may push her to drastic actions like self-harm.